docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 String

-The version number of this application, the version portion of an application specifier; see "Application specifiers" on page 191.
+The version number of this application, the version portion of an application specifier; see :ref:`application-specifiers`.
 When a message is sent, this is the version of the sending application.
 Read only.

 onReceive